Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 [PathSwitcher.lua:154](../ext/Server/PathSwitcher.lua#L154), [BotMovement.lua:151](../ext/Server/Bot/BotMovement.lua#L151)
 `p_Bot.m_SecondaryGadget.type` is read without a nil check. `_SetBotWeapons` sets `m_SecondaryGadget = nil` in Scavenger and returns early in GunMaster ([BotSpawner.lua:2253-2264](../ext/Server/BotSpawner.lua#L2253-L2264)).
 On any map with a beacon path or `beacon` action, this raises an error inside `BotManager:OnUpdateManagerUpdate`, which aborts that tick for every bot after it in the batch.

 **B34.
-"Change direction if stuck" sets the direction instead of flipping it** [BotMovement.lua:380-384](../ext/Server/Bot/BotMovement.lua#L380-L384) `_InvertPathDirection = CheckProbability(P)` sets an absolute value.
+"Change direction if stuck" sets the direction instead of flipping it** — ✅ fixed [BotMovement.lua:380-384](../ext/Server/Bot/BotMovement.lua#L380-L384) `_InvertPathDirection = CheckProbability(P)` sets an absolute value.
 A bot that is already inverted is switched to forward with probability `1-P`, which is usually the likely outcome.
 The intended behaviour is `if CheckProbability(P) then invert = not invert end`.